 Freezing row 1 keeps your column headers visible as you scroll down through hundreds of orders or products.
 Freezing the first column keeps a field like Title (Product) or Order Number in view as you scroll right through the rest of the data.

-5. Add filters to focus on what matters
+9. Add filters to focus on what matters

 Google Sheets filters let you temporarily hide rows that don't match your criteria, without deleting any data.
 Click any header cell, then go to Data → Create a filter.
 A filter icon appears on every column; click it to choose which values to show or hide.

-7. Insert product images
+10. Insert product images

+Once synced, the images appear as thumbnails inside the cells.
+Resize the row height to make them more visible.
 This is especially useful for product catalogues and inventory sheets where you want a visual reference alongside the data.

 The goal: your data, your workflow